-JAMIE ROSS (1987, Canada) is a visual artist trained outside the university, a city gardener and educator.
+JAMIE ROSS (1987, Canada) is a visual artist, filmmaker, city gardener, and educator.
 In recent films, Radical Faerie elders help young people memorize the chants sung in 20th-century Queer street battles with the police; Pagan men incarcerated in Canadian federal prisons regale their chaplain with stories of intimate encounters with the divine, and in another, the portrait of a sheep farm run by witches on a remote hill in the Appalachians is centered on the flow of autumnal viscera and liquids.

 Equinoctial Dispatch : news from the studio twice a year

 Archive : comprehensive press and publication dossier for consultation